Knox-AAU/FileAPI/README.md

 # Dependencies

-You need the following dependencies to run the program: flask and flask_restful.
+You need the following dependencies to run the program: flask and psycopg2.
 Install these using `pip install <dependency>`